 - Hierarchical Task Analysis (HTA)

 - PIF analysis

 The main driver is usually safety, as we are predicting different failures and trying to reduce the likelihood of error.
 However, we also work with clients who are interested in improving efficiency and quality.
-Our main client base are COMAH sites in the UK, interested in the Control of Major Accident Hazards and complying with regulations, but other sectors such as healthcare, medical device design and pharmaceutical manufacturing are also interested in improving human performance from these methods.
+Our main client base are upper and lower tier COMAH sites in the UK, interested in the Control of Major Accident Hazards and complying with regulations, but other sectors such as healthcare, medical device design and pharmaceutical manufacturing are also interested in improving human performance from these methods.
 SHERPA (Systematic Human Error Reduction and Process Analysis) might be a preferred name for it then, even even Systematic Critical Task Analysis (SCTA) if we wanted to stick to the same acronym.

-In this blog I wanted to give a prelude to a paper that we are presenting at Hazards30 at the end of the month (26-27 November 2020).
+In this blog I wanted to give an overview of a paper that we presented at Hazards30 back in 2020.
 The paper is titled: `Enhancing the Performance of Safety Critical Task Analysis: The Goldilocks Problem and Marginal gains`.
 The paper builds on some prior work we presented at the 29th European Safety and Reliability (ESREL) Conference (Hannover, Germany, 22 - 26 September 2019).